Debarshee/UnsplashDemoApp/readme.md

 1) Display the information on the photo and the device used to capture the photo
 2) Display location on Apple map, if available
 3) Clicking User name navigates to UserDetailScreen
+4) Implement download image functionality and store it in the photo library

 ## UserDetailScreen
 1) Display User profile image with user location and profile link